Evangelion (mecha): Conception

+Eva-00 was initially envisioned to be the first Eva unit to appear in the anime during a battle with an Angel in the first episode.
 In the second half of the story, there would be preparations to invade an enemy stronghold along the lines of a role-playing game.
-One of the preliminary drafts of the twenty-fourth episode, written by screenwriter Akio Satsukawa, also introduced a prototype mini Evangelion, a five-meter mecha named αーTYPEーEVA000, also known as α Eva.
+One of the preliminary drafts of the twenty-fourth episode, written by screenwriter Akio Satsukawa, also introduced a prototype mini Evangelion, a five-meter mecha named αーTypeーEva000, also known as α Eva.
 When the α Eva goes berserk, it would have attacked the Angel Kaworu Nagisa with animal fury, who would have dodged his blows in a scene inspired by the legend of the samurai Benkei on the Gojo Bridge; at the end of the fight, the Evangelion would have swallowed the Angel Tabris and Rei Ayanami, to be then violently disemboweled by the Prog-Knife of Shinji Ikari's Eva-01.
 In another proposal, there were two units called 05 and 06, manufactured in Germany, while the Evangelion after 01 would be equipped with a power system known as a positron engine.

 Two years before airing, Gainax published a project presentation document to find backers entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), which included the initial unit designs.
-In the Proposal, the Evangelion were described as humanoids made of artificial metal muscles and replicas of Adam, indicated in the document as an artificial giant left by the First Ancestral Race, which would have left the enemies of the series, the Apostolos, for the globe.
+In the Proposal, the Evangelions were described as humanoids made of artificial metal muscles and replicas of Adam, which was described in the document as an artificial giant left by the First Ancestral Race, which would have left the enemies of the series, the Apostolos, for the globe.
 The document also describes robotic anime on one page as a "compensation for the complexes and various suppressions that children hold, a means of resistance, compensatory behavior".
+Animator Mitsuo Iso made further suggestions during production; his proposals included the inclusion of a human-sized Eva-05, conceived as a miniaturized version of Eva-01 with a roar similar to a dinosaur from Jurassic Park (1993).
+Eva-05's size would have foreshadowed the revelation of the Evangelions' human origins.
+Eva-05 would have eaten a cat Angel, which later became the character of Kaworu Nagisa, while emitting canine sounds.
+Gendo would have maneuvered Eva-06 in the finale.
+A Super Eva, similar to Patlabors Type Zero, was also planned, capable of remaining active for three hundred years.